 The good news is that baby tongue tie treatment can be a fairly straightforward process, as long as you know where to turn for help.

-Aside from fussiness and difficulty nursing, it’s fairly easy to tell if your child has a tongue-tie by looking in their mouth.
+Aside from fussiness and difficulty nursing, it’s fairly easy to tell if your child has a posterior tongue-tie by looking in their mouth.
 If you’re a first-time parent, it might be a little harder since you have nothing to compare it to.
 What you’re looking for is that tight or pronounced frenum/frenulum (strip of skin) just under your baby’s tongue.

 When most babies cry, their tongue is pronounced or lifted up where you can see underneath it.
 Yes, it’s heartbreaking, but it does make it easier for you as a parent to look for the symptoms of a baby tongue-tie.

 What actually causes a baby to develop a tongue tie?
 Ultimately it boils down to a tight strip of skin tissue that they’re born with.
 It’s similar to why some children also have lip ties.
-Sometimes the tightness of the skin stretches out on its own over time.
-Especially with feeding, crying, and as your baby starts to babble as they get older.
+If the skin keeps the tongue restricted in place, they are no longer able to move their tongue to use it properly – which then leads to a host of other issues.

 When you call your doctor or dentist’s office or get there for the actual appointment, they’ll probably ask you several questions like: